DigitalMystery/reaccess-ai-builder-docs/ai-documentation/application.md

 # ReAccess AI Introduction

-Create a new tab in an Excel document for each step below and include the columns.
+Create a new tab in an Excel document for each item below and include the columns.

-## Steps

-1. Application
+Tab: Application

     Columns:
     -   Name*